UST-Robotics-Team/Software-Tutorial-2024-Notes/tutorial-1-c-and-cubeide-setup/09-functions.md

 If you would like to use `struct`s as the parameter, it is completely fine to do so.

-## Checkpoint : Classwork 3
+## Optional Exercise

-> We covered the materials needed for your **Classwork 3**!
-You can access it [here](classwork/classwork-3-area-of-circle.md).
-Let's do it before moving on again.
+> We covered the materials needed for your **Optional Exercise 3**!
+You can access it [here](classwork/classwork-3-area-of-circle.md) (used to be a classwork).Feel free to give it a try to check your understanding.

 ## Pass an Array to a Function
 If you would like to pass an array to a function, you can write it as the following: